dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 ## Cargobob

 It's the giant, twin-engine helicopter.
 It can pick up and carry vehicles underneath it using a deployable hook.
-It can be bought from Warstock Cache & Carry.
+It can be purchased from Warstock Cache & Carry.
 It can carry 6 people.

 ## Insurgent